Double categories of profunctors: Axiomatization of double categories of profunctors

 Since the left and right boundary are invertible, the cell $\theta$ becomes loosewise invertible automatically.
-Then, we conclude that the \ac{AVD}-functor $\N\colon\bL\to\Prof[\bX]$ becomes an equivalence.

 What remains to be shown is that the equivalence $\N$ is admissible.
-In what follows, we regard $\N$ as a left adjoint part of the equivalence.
-Since $\bX$ is iso-fibrant, so does $\Prof[\bX]$.
-In particular, the invertible $\bX$-functor $Q$ (or $R$) above is clearly admissible, which shows the counit part.
-To show the unit part, let us take an object $L\in\bL$.
+In what follows, we regard $\N$ as a right adjoint part of the equivalence.
+Since $\bX$ is iso-fibrant, so is $\Prof[\bX]$, which follows from the proofs of \cref{prop:Mat_has_1-coary_restrictions} and \cref{prop:restriction_in_Mod}\cref{prop:restriction_in_Mod-1coaryrest}.
+In particular, the invertible $\bX$-functor $Q$ (or $R$) above is clearly admissible, which shows the unit part.
+To show the counit part, let us take an object $L\in\bL$.
 Then, $\N(L)=\one{N}L$ is sent to a versatile collage of $F_L$.
 Since $L$ is also a versatile collage of the same diagram $F_L$, \cref{prop:vers_colim_is_up_to_admissible_iso}\cref{prop:vers_colim_is_up_to_admissible_iso-vertex} induces an admissible isomorphism between them.
-This shows the unit part and finishes the proof. \end{proof}
+This shows the counit part and finishes the proof. \end{proof}